Seaward 35 E18 Motor Cruiser

 The gantry mast is part of the windscreen on this version.
 The standard cover supplied with the craft fits over the windscreen and wraps around the legs of the mast before encompassing the whole of the rear end of the wheelhouse.
 A zip up rear entrance, offset to port, is included to give access to and from the wheelhouse with the cover in place.
 Other designs of cover or canopy/awning arrangements are available on a custom design basis.

-Two independent banks of twin deep cycle 12-volt batteries are installed.
-One battery bank is reserved for the port engine starting and some electrical items that are only used when under way, whilst the other battery bank is reserved for the starboard engine and also provides power for all the lighting and domestic equipment that will be used when the craft is in port.
-This arrangement makes best use of the power available from the engine alternators for recharging.
+Two independent banks of 12-volt batteries are installed.
+One battery bank is reserved for the engine starting and some electrical items that are only used when under way, whilst the other battery bank is reserved for the lighting and domestic equipment.
 In the event one battery bank is flat when you come to start the engines, the whole system can be instantly put in parallel by a push button switch at the helm console.
-Immediately both engines are running the push button is released and the battery banks are returned to being independent.

-A Victron 1600watt/70amp inverter/charger is available as an option.
-The system will provide 240 volts from the ships batteries for microwave and ring main when shore power is not available and will act a powerful charger when plugged into shore power.
+A Victron inverter/charger is available as an option; this system will provide 240 volts from the ships batteries for microwave and ring main when shore power is not available and will act a powerful charger when plugged into shore power.

 Electrical equipment includes: